 - Submit a completed nursing application – either online or via mail

 - Have ready access to a computer and the internet

 - Submit a resume and three professional references

-Accredited by the Commission on Collegiate Nursing Education and the American Association of Colleges of Nursing, Western Washington University has maintained their accreditation continuously since 1921.
+Accredited by the American Association of Colleges of Nursing, Western Washington University has maintained its accreditation continuously since 1921.
 Nurses who enter the RN to BSN program at WWU can expect to find a hybrid program with online and on-campus courses that resemble the following:

 - NURS 432 Community-Based Care for Vulnerable Populations